 Warmind brings back a bit of the original Destiny in the form of Rasputin, the often referenced warmind of that game.
 The Mars environment is a bit nicer than Mercury if only because it feels larger (ignoring the Infinite Forest) and the more frequent events are welcome even if a few are repeats from other planets.
 The one new event involves defending a fallen warsat (the “eyes” of Rasputin) from waves of Hive.
 Sure it’s new and fits the setting of the DLC, but it doesn’t hold a candle to the Mercury event.
 There are a few cool missions to complete after finishing Warmind’s story that feel more like something you’d find in the original Destiny.
 You’re given items with little explanation other than a mysterious objective that changes with each completion.
 I haven’t finished all of mine yet, but there’s surely (hopefully) something worthwhile waiting at the end.
 I’ll let you know as soon as I’m finally powerful enough to complete 5 heroic strikes in a timely fashion.

 So here’s where things start to get a little more…Destiny I guess.
 While it’s no fault of the DLC itself perse, there is a pretty hard wall once you hit the high 340s in power.
 I’ve been sitting at 347 since just after the last weekly reset with little to do to get over that hump until the next week of milestones (today as of the completion of this article).
-The biggest issue is that those heroic I was talking about have a recommended power level of 350.
+The biggest issue is that those heroics I was talking about have a recommended power level of 350.
 For the most part, this isn’t an issue as I completed my three heroic strikes for the milestone last week.
-However, my fireteam and I hit a wall during one of the Warmind strikes where we seemingly had a 50/50 chance of being one-shot by the boss based of the modifiers and strength or the regularly spawning enemies.
+However, my fireteam and I hit a wall during one of the Warmind strikes where we seemingly had a 50/50 chance of being one-shot by the boss based on the modifiers and strength or the regularly spawning enemies.

 Needless to say, it took several tries and it ended with us calling it a night and leaving the strike unfinished knowing the reset would be the next day.
 It was frustrating that we felt so far away despite the fact that we were close enough, but that’s how things have always been in Destiny.
 Close enough is being the level that’s recommended and the expectation is that you’ll likely be higher than that through grinding.
 You’re never “close enough” in Destiny, you’re either there or you’re not, and despite some positive changes that has not changed.
 This carried over to the new escalation protocol, a player activated event where you face off against timed waves of Hive (it’s cooler than this sounds).
 Each round has four waves ending in a boss fight and though we were lower level we managed to push through the first three waves with relative ease.

 Then the boss came, and we never came close.
 At best, with two full fireteams, we got the boss to about 60% health.
 We threw everything we had at it, heavy weapons, supers, even the event’s special sword pickup, nothing did enough damage.
 It was clear that we just weren’t strong enough yet and that the game didn’t want us to use escalation protocol to get stronger.
 There are no rewards for a failed round, you either kill the boss or walk away with nothing.
-You get a chest just for shooting in the general direction of an enemy during a strike whether you win or lose, give me something game!
+You get a chest just for shooting in the general direction of an enemy during a public event whether you win or lose, give me something game!

 Despite these frustrations, I’m still having a great time coming back to the game.
 I plan to stick with it so that I’ll be ready for the inevitable big expansion that should arrive this Septemberish so I can be ready from day one.
 I’m planning to finally have a raid ready fireteam together this weekend to start running Levithan and the newer raid lairs so I can finally have something to say about those.
 If you’ve been hesitant to jump back in, I don’t blame you.
 Destiny has hurt us all at some point and Bungie still hasn’t done enough to prove that they’ve really changed for the better.
-Still, as someone who took a few months off, I found myself enjoying my self quite a bit again coming back.
+Still, as someone who took a few months off, I found myself enjoying the game quite a bit again coming back.
 It could just be that there aren’t half a billion other games to play like there was last year when the game came out, or maybe Destiny 2 was just a few content releases away from being the game we really wanted.
 I’m hopeful for the new expansion and look forward to finding out what it is, likely during E3.